-"The ghosts want to know.
-They won't let you go till you tell them."
+"The ghosts want to know," Anna informed Tristan.
+"They won't let you go till you tell them."

 Father Dimitri let out an angry groan.

 "My father.
 The second one.
 He came to live with us when I was twelve," Tristan confessed.